bioslikk/collection_of_mini_projects/video_silence_remover_9001/README.md

 and does it with an high degree of elegance and simplicity.
 Having said that I was only able to take the weekend to do this challenge.
 Because of that there are certain things that could be improved but didn't because of that time constraint.

-First instead of using mondoDB to store the metadata of the videos a faster alternative would be REDIS.
-I did not use it because the bottleneck is in the video proccess and using redis would make me take more time to study the python-redis interface.
+First instead of using mondoDB to store the progress of the videos, a faster alternative would be REDIS.
+I did not use it because the bottleneck is in the video process and using redis would make me take more time to study the python-redis interface.

 For the video editing process, the celery lib would be a much more elegant alternative to run those long running tasks in the background (http://flask.pocoo.org/docs/0.12/patterns/celery/)